DFW

 Dallas Fort Worth International Airport

-Dallas Fort Worth International Airport (DFW) is one of the most connected hubs in the world, linking the American heartland to destinations across 6 continents.
-This metal print captures that scale exactly — traced from real ADS-B flight tracking data.
-Every flight path is colorized by altitude, rendered across your chosen palette.
+Dallas Fort Worth International Airport (DFW) is one of the most connected hubs in the world, linking the American interior to nearly every major market across six continents.
+This metal print captures that reach — built from real ADS-B flight tracking data.
+Every flight path is colorized by altitude across your chosen palette.

-This print visualizes all 1,635 flights recorded on January 13, 2024 — the 50th anniversary of DFW's opening day.
-Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that locks in a half-century milestone, flight by flight.
+This print visualizes all 1,856 flights recorded on August 11, 2025 — the 20th anniversary of Terminal D's opening at DFW.
+Printed direct-to-metal on an aluminum panel, it is a piece of aviation wall art that locks one of the busiest days in American skies to a milestone worth remembering.

 Dye-sublimated on aluminum · Float mount hardware included